c-pringle/RC-dyno-gui-and-arduino/README.md

-Using Tkinter to make a functional GUI to display live data being imported from Arduino via serial port;
+Project: Design and construct a functional RC Dyno using an arduino board and create a GUI and csv file to display the data in a human readable format using serial ports.
+Should find volt, current, power, torque, load, etc.

 Includes imports: tkinter and playsound.